 - Hatch storage

-As for the storage, there is 4inches dry hatch with a storage bag and quick lock hatch.
-If this is not enough, there’s another open storage on the rear with bungee cords.
-You’ll find all the essential fishing accessories such as a swivel rod holder, flush mount rod holders, six accessory eyelets, and angler ruler.
+You’ll find all the essential fishing accessories, such as a swivel rod holder, flush mount rod holders, six accessory eyelets, and an angler ruler.

 Can accommodate paddlers of different heights